nkgupta268/testrepo/README.md

 #.
 Example Repo
-It's a just Repo created for my testing only.
+It's just Repo created for my testing only.